 Today, I realize he was neither lunatic nor linguist, but merely a guy struggling to get his work done without the help of the internet, blogs, vlogs, or even books in his native language.
 Heck, there weren’t many people in the entire country whom he could talk to and exchange ideas about coding, problem solving, bug fixing, and, well – being stuck and procrastinating.

-Thanks to the gods (and tech geniuses) we now have all of the above, which is why I decided to congregate tips and tricks from as many programmers and developers I could find in my immediate surrounding and across the Internet, into a handy “How To” for all the coders out there stuck in an endless loop of problem solving, sleepless nights, and fighting the Instant Gratification Monkey.
+Thanks to the gods (and tech geniuses) we now have all of the above, which is why I decided to congregate tips and tricks from as many programmers and developers I could find in my immediate surroundings and across the internet, into a handy “How To” for all the coders out there stuck in an endless loop of problem solving, sleepless nights, and fighting the Instant Gratification Monkey.

-Through conversation with my programmer friends, it turned out that it is a common beginner’s mistake to jump right into writing the code, without first mapping the nature of the problem and the logical paths for creating the solution.
+Through conversation with my friends, it turned out that it is a common beginner’s mistake to jump right into writing the code, without first mapping the nature of the problem and the logical paths for creating the solution.